Pesa Swing

-PESA Swing is a tram manufactured by a Polish company PESA in Bydgoszcz.
+PESA Swing is a tram manufactured by Polish company PESA in Bydgoszcz.
 It is a 100% low-floor, five-section vehicle based on the 120N model.
 The Swing is a tram of the multi-articulated type with sections connected by accordion-type pivot joints.

 The first company to order PESA 120Na Swing trams was Warsaw Tramway, which ordered 186 units.
 The delivery started in summer 2010 and as of 2023 445 Pesa Swing trams were delivered to various cities across Europe, including Warsaw, Bydgoszcz, Gdańsk, Łódź, Szczecin, Toruń (Poland), Sofia (Bulgaria), Cluj-Napoca, Iași (Romania), Szeged (Hungary) and Kaliningrad (Russia).